ogusarenko/mke-docs/content/dev/getting-started/create-cluster.md

 details the desired cluster configuration.
 This approach simplifies the setup process and ensures consistency in cluster deployments.

-1. Generate the YAML file for your installation:
+1. Generate the ``mke4.yaml`` configuration file for your installation:

    ```shell
    mkectl init > mke4.yaml